Abstract

 - What helps you decide if a drawing of a face looks happy or sad?
 Could a computer use the same factors?

-- The tool will learn from examples of happy and sad faces we provide.
+- The model will learn from examples of happy and sad faces we provide.
 Should the examples of happy faces all be identical, or would it be better to have different examples?
 Must the examples show the facial features that change when one is happy or sad?

 Bibliography